space-physics/glowaurora/Quickstart.rst

 2. edit the glow.h file

      a)  comment out the standard parameters
-     b)  comment in the high-energy parameters
+     b)  uncomment the high-energy parameters

 3. re-compile all subroutines, link, and::